HumanSignal/label-studio/docs/source/templates/video_classification.md

 ## Input data

-You need prepare input data like this, read more about HTML video tag
+You need to prepare input data like this, read more about HTML video tag
 <a href="https://www.w3schools.com/tags/att_video_src.asp">here</a>:

 ```json